ryan-charette/ryan-charette/README.md

 I'm a mathematician and computer scientist.
 I like to work with theory-informed computer systems.
 [Clifford](https://www.instagram.com/p/CaqYiWRMyBR) is usually a big help.

 - 🧮 Check out [Lean](https://github.com/leanprover/lean4) proof assistant!
 I’d love to see something like “citizen mathematics” become more of a thing
-- 🧙‍♂️ Currently working on a 500+ room megadungeon for D&D B/X (this probably counts as systems engineering)
+- 🧙‍♂️ Currently working on a 500+ room megadungeon for Dungeons & Dragons B/X (this probably counts as systems engineering)
 - 🎎 Fun fact!
 I spent a year in Japan, where I studied [traditional puppetry](https://en.wikipedia.org/wiki/Bunraku)

 I'm best reached via [email](mailto:ryanacharette@gmail.com).
 Feel free to reach out if you want to collaborate or just talk about interesting ideas!